-There is a big difference between first page and second page listing of your website.
-According to Moz 71% percent of clicks come from first page returns.
+There is a big difference between the first page and second page listing of your website.
+According to Moz, 71% percent of clicks come from first page returns.
 Every page after that produces a significantly reduced percentage.
-Second page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.
+Second-page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.

 At this point don’t let the word SERP confound you.
-SERP means search engine results page, that’s all!
+SERP means a search engine results page, that’s all!
 So a quick insight on the listings page structure.
 On top and along the side are paid for results using Google Adwords.
-Next below the paid ads on top are the Google My Business listings, theses are the local search results near you.
+Next, below the paid ads on top are the Google My Business listings, these are the local search results near you.

 Use Adwords Express through your Google My Business page to get on top.
 Select keywords suggested for you and deselect keywords you judge are not as relevant.
 There is a difference between Adwords Express and a full Adwords Campaign.
 If it fast you are looking for then use this method setting your daily budget spend until you find what works.
 Use your ad display and titles efficiently with power words and call to action.
 Think about the type of description in your ad to attract the right client profile.